-An Authorization Agreement for Nonparent Relative or Voluntary Caregiver ("Authorization Agreement" for short) authorizes the nonparent to:
+An Authorization Agreement for Voluntary Adult Caregiver ("Authorization Agreement" for short) authorizes the nonparent to:

-- consent to medical treatment for the child; and
+- Consent to medical treatment for the child;

-- enroll the child in school or daycare; and
+- Enroll the child in school or daycare;

-- consent to the child getting a driver’s license or state identification card; and
+- Consent to the child getting a driver’s license or state identification card;

-- consent to the child getting a job; and
+- Consent to the child getting a job;

-- apply for and receive public benefits on behalf of the child; and
+- Apply for and receive public benefits on behalf of the child;

 An Authorization Agreement does not authorize the nonparent to consent to an abortion or emergency contraception for the child.

-Read the law about nonparent authorization agreements here: Texas Family Code chapter 34.
+The law about nonparent authorization agreements can be read in Texas Family Code chapter 34.